narendram224/html_canvas1/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-I think the the project is very simple you just copy both the tree files(html,js,and css) and paste it in your local machine.and run basic any browser
+I think the the project is very simple you just copy  tree files(html,js,and css) and paste it in your local machine and run any browser

-_For more examples, please refer to the [Documentation](https://github.com/narendram224/html_canvas1/blob/main/README.md)_
+ please refer to the [Documentation](https://github.com/narendram224/html_canvas1/blob/main/README.md)_